marcnass/MasterAdvice/README.md

 - MA1: 33 credits
 - MA2: 28 credits, incl.
 Semester Project
 - MA3: 24 credits, incl.
 Semester Project (lighter than needed)
-- MA4: Internship + TBD number of credits
+- MA4: Internship + 7 credits (2 overboard, had to get special approval from the section)

 ## My Courses <a name="Courses"></a>
 My main interests are in Image Processing and Embedded Systems!